HasibDarwish/helpsage-frontend/README.md

 Nodejs, Typescript, Express, MongoDB, Jsonwebtoken, etc...

 ## Login
-As you can see below, you are presented with three options: you can use your google account or github account login or you can register for a new account using your email address.
-Once you are registered for a new account, type in your crendentials and click on the "Login" button to login. once you logged in, you will be moved to profile page.
+In login page, you are presented with three options: you can use your google account or github account to login or you can register for a new account using your email address.
+Once you are registered for a new account, type in your crendentials and click on the "Login" button to login.

 <img src="https://res.cloudinary.com/dnalxylc8/image/upload/v1632225166/gr5ehzjmhxada2cwszyg.gif" alt="login"/>

 ## Profile
 This page is made of three sections: navbar, profile, posting item and display of items the user posted on the platform.
 #### Navbar:
-Through section you will be able to navigate around the website and also update your personal information by clicking on your profile image on the right top corner and selecting "Edit Profile" from the list.
+Through this section you will be able to navigate around the website and also update your personal information by clicking on your profile image on the right top corner and selecting "Edit Profile" from the list.
 Once you selected the "Edit Profile", a modal will a appear where you can update your info and click on the "Update" button.
 #### Profile:
-In this section, you can see your personal info like your name and location and also you can update your profile picture.
+In this section, you can see your personal info like your name and location and also you can update your profile picture by clicking on it.
 #### Post Item:
 As its name suggests, this section gives you the ability to post your own item on the platform and make a difference to someone life.
-To post item, describe your item; select updato two of its pictures; click on the "Post" button; that is it.
+To post item, describe your item; select up to two of its pictures; click on the "Post" button; that is it.
 #### Display of user Items:
 This section displays the items you posted on the helpsage platform.
 Each item has three dots on its top right corner where you can click and see the available options like updating, deleting or changing its status from being available to donated.
+The pciture below shows the profile page.

 <img src="https://res.cloudinary.com/dnalxylc8/image/upload/v1632225764/trfflv2hvarqzf7pv5o1.png" alt="profile" />